 - Two-week orientation course in August

-Additional expenses not included in the program fee: passport, books, medical insurance (required), independent travel, spending money.
+Additional expenses not included in the program fee: passport, books, immunizations and medical insurance (required), independent travel, spending money.

 You will have taken at least Spanish 301 at Calvin before leaving for Peru.
 We offer from Spanish 302 on.

 The Universidad San Pablo’s semester begins on August 11, 2014 so the group from Calvin will leave on the 8th of August.
 The return date is December 12.

 All courses are taught in Spanish.
 Every student in the program is required to enroll in at least one regular course offering of our host university in order to ensure a true immersion experience.
 A list of those courses will be available to students accepted to the program, and all courses will count as electives toward a major or minor in Spanish.
 The San Pablo courses will begin simultaneously with STPE 315 on August 16 and run the whole semester.
 The other courses listed below begin on August 25.
 You must enroll in STPE 315 and at least one San Pablo course, and then choose among the remaining courses for a total of 12-17 credits.
 More than that would result in an overload charge.